leec94/SY0-701-notes/README.md

 - Worm: self-replicates and spreads to other systems or networks without user interaction

 Password attacks
-- Spraying: trying common passwords against multiple accounts, hoping to find a match
+- Password Spraying: trying common passwords against multiple accounts, hoping to find a match
 - Brute force: involves trying all possible combinations of characters until the correct password is found
+- Dictionary: using a precompiled list of possible passwords, typically applied to one user account
+- Rainbow Table: precomputed tables of hash values to quickly reverse cryptographic hash functions, targeting stored hashed passwords

 Cryptographic attacks
 - Birthday attack: type of cryptographic attack that involves finding two different inputs that produce the same output for a hashing algorithm